-I am preparing for a trip to the Crimea, where I was already a fewOnce in the campaigns, and now I would like to drive a car along the peninsula.
-Due to the political confusion between Ukraine and Russia to get to the Crimea has become much more difficult.
+I am preparing for a trip to Crimea, where I have already been on hikes several times, and now I would like to take a car ride across the peninsula.
+Due to the political confusion between Ukraine and Russia, getting to Crimea has become much more difficult.
 The main problem is the lack of a railway connection that would connect Russia with the peninsula, passing through Ukraine, from which the main burden fell on the Crimea-Caucasus ferry.
-Nevertheless, you can still get to the Crimea.
+Nevertheless, you can still get to Crimea.

-The minimum set you need fortravel is a passport, money and patience.
-At the moment there are five points through which you can get to the peninsula: the Kerch ferry in Russia, two checkpoints in Ukraine (Chongar and Armyansk), well, of course, no one has canceled the opportunity to get to the Crimea by plane arrival at the airport of Simferopol or Sevastopol.
+The minimum set you need to travel is a passport, money and patience.
+At the moment, there are five points through which you can get to the peninsula: the Kerch ferry crossing on the territory of Russia, two checkpoints on the territory of Ukraine (Chongar and Armyansk), and, of course, no one canceled the opportunity to get to Crimea by plane with arrival at the airport of Simferopol or Sevastopol.
 Now about each item in more detail.

 The content of the article

-- 4 What documents are needed for a trip to the Crimea
+- 4 What documents are needed for a trip to Crimea

-The ferry operates almost around the clock and get to it is easy.
+The ferry service operates almost around the clock and is easy to get to.
 The crossing from the port of Kavkaz to the port of Crimea will take you only 20 minutes.

 Ferry price and schedule

-One-way ticket price is 150 rubles fromperson Children under 6 years old go free, from 6 to 12 - pay 80 rubles.
-The cost of a ferry for cars with a length of up to 5 m 30 cm is 1700 rubles, more than this length is 4800 rubles, the trailer is paid separately - 1500 rubles, a bicycle - 150 rubles, a scooter or motorcycle - 500 rubles.
+One way ticket costs 150 rubles per person.
+Children under 6 years old travel for free, from 6 to 12 - pay 80 rubles.
+The cost of a ferry for passenger cars up to 5 m 30 cm in length is 1700 rubles, over this length - 4800 rubles, a trailer is paid separately - 1500 rubles, a bicycle - 150 rubles, a scooter or motorcycle - 500 rubles.

 Ferries depart every hour, from 0.30 to 23.30, that is, around the clock.